Inference with Dyadic Data: Asymptotic Behavior of the Dyadic-Robust t-Statistic: Appendix

 \end{theorem} \begin{remark} With Theorem \ref{thm:main} in hand it is clear that a hypothesis test that uses the dyadic-robust $t$-statistic and the quantiles of a $N(0,1)$ distribution as critical values will be asymptotically valid.
 The same can be said for the coverage of an analogous confidence interval. \end{remark}

 We want to highlight two appealing aspects of this result.
 The first is that the limit distribution is the \emph{same} under both asymptotic frameworks.
 The second is that $T_k$ features a type of ``self-normalization" of $\tau_N$.
 Specifically, although the rate of convergence of the estimator depends on which asymptotic framework we consider and which assumptions we impose on the dependence, precise knowledge of this rate is not required to construct $T_k$.
 In this respect our paper is philosophically similar to \cite{hansen2007}, where he shows that the robust $t$-statistic in the linear panel model is asymptotically normal under various assumptions about the dependence across time.
 There is, however, one important caveat to our claim: under \hyperref[ass:AF2]{AF2} with Assumption \ref{ass:rate2b}, we only obtain the result when we impose that $r > 1/2$.
 This means that we have \emph{not} established an asymptotic normality result when the configuration of the dyads is dense and the dependence features many positively and negatively correlated dyads.
 We treat the results under Assumption \ref{ass:rate2b} as a form of robustness to small deviations from Assumption \ref{ass:rate2a}, which is the standard assumption imposed in the rest of the literature on strong dependence (i.e. clustering and its variations).
-All of the simulations in \cite{cammil2014} and \cite{aronsam2015} satisfy our assumptions (with the caveat of Assumption \ref{ass:support}, but this should not be problematic: see the discussion after the proofs of Propositions \ref{prop:dist2} and \ref{prop:var2b}) and thus their simulations perform as expected for large enough sample sizes.
 In Section 4, we will use the insights we have gained from our formal analysis of the problem to conduct a simulation study under a broader range of designs than those considered previously in the literature.

-\begin{remark} \cite{cammil2014} make the observation that there is no guarantee that $\hat{V}$ is positive semi-definite in finite samples.
-To account for this possibility they suggest the following modification: Consider the unitary decomposition $\hat{V} = U\Xi U'$ where $\Xi = diag[\lambda_1,...,\lambda_k]$ is the diagonal matrix of eigenvalues of $\hat{V}$. \cite{cammil2014} suggest replacing $\hat{V}$ by